-In this article our Grants Manager, Ugo Ikokwu, talks about his experience seeing the racial inequality that still exists in London, and how it can only be overcome through building economic power in those communities that have been denied the same opportunities to create it.
+Grants manager, Ugo Ikokwu, talks about his experience of the racial inequality that still exists in London, and how it can only be overcome through building economic power in those communities that have been denied the same opportunities to create it.

 When my family moved from Lagos, Nigeria to the United Kingdom 30 years ago, we landed at Heathrow Airport in London and then made our way to the Isle of Dogs.
 Like many immigrant families, we made London our home.
 London gave us stability, community, and opportunity.
 It became home when not many other places were accessible to us.

-Whilst things have improved for some over these 30 years, the sad fact remains that far too many families are still locked out of the prosperity that London has to offer.
-Indeed, when I look at London now, it is in danger of becoming inaccessible to the very communities that make it desirable; to the very people who call it home.
+While things have improved for some over these 30 years, the sad fact remains that far too many families are still locked out of the prosperity that London has to offer.
+Indeed, when I look at London now, it is in danger of becoming inaccessible to the very communities that make it desirable - to the very people who call it home.

 In contradiction to what some say, when I look at the evidence, I cannot help concluding that structural racism abides in the UK.
 Concentrated in chronically undervalued occupations, the pandemic laid bare the price that Black and minoritised people pay.
 Yet where is the action on institutionalised racial disparities in wages and benefits, and perpetuated employment discrimination?